onghonghng/robot-vacuum-app/README.md

 ## Assumptions

-- The minimum x and y coordinate allowed for the PLACE command is 0.
+- The minimum x and y coordinate allowed for the `PLACE` command is `0`.
-    - The lowest possible x,y position is 0,0.
+    - The lowest possible x,y position is `0,0`.
-- The maximum x and y coordinate allowed for the PLACE command is 5.
+- The maximum x and y coordinate allowed for the `PLACE` command is `5`.
-    - The lowest possible x,y position is 5,5.
+    - The highest possible x,y position is `5,5`.

 ## Instructions
 ### Running the Application in Local Machine